webroo/dummy-json/README.md

 `{{firstName}}`

 Generates a random first name, from a predefined list.
-This helper is kept in sync with other name-related helpers, such as username and email - see the section on Linked Helpers for more information.
+This helper is kept in sync with other name-related helpers, such as username and email - see the section on [Synchronized helpers](#synchronized-helpers) for more information.

 ### Last name

 `{{lastName}}`

 Generates a random last name, from a predefined list.
-This helper is kept in sync with other name-related helpers, such as username and email - see the section on Linked Helpers for more information.
+This helper is kept in sync with other name-related helpers, such as username and email - see the section on [Synchronized helpers](#synchronized-helpers) for more information.

 ### Company

 `{{company}}`

 Generates a random company name, from a predefined list.
-This helper is kept in sync with the email and domain helpers, such as username and email - see the section on Linked Helpers for more information.
+This helper is kept in sync with the email and domain helpers, such as username and email - see the section on [Synchronized helpers](#synchronized-helpers) for more information.

 ### Domain

 `{{domain}}`

 Generates a random domain name in the format "domain.tld", from a predefined list.
-This helper is kept in sync with the company and email helpers - see the section on Linked Helpers for more information.
+This helper is kept in sync with the company and email helpers - see the section on [Synchronized helpers](#synchronized-helpers) for more information.

 ### TLD

 `{{tld}}`

 Generates a random top-level domain name, from a predefined list.
-This helper is kept in sync with the email helper - see the section on Linked Helpers for more information.
+This helper is kept in sync with the email helper - see the section on [Synchronized helpers](#synchronized-helpers) for more information.

 ### Email

 `{{email}}`

 Generates a random email address.
-This helper is kept in sync with other name-related helpers, such as username and email - see the section on Linked Helpers for more information.
+This helper is kept in sync with other name-related helpers, such as username and email - see the section on [Synchronized helpers](#synchronized-helpers) for more information.

 ### Street